 If adequate strategies cannot be developed by those who work within the sector, what is the disposition to go outwith?
 Is there the feeling that only those who work in higher education can be in a position to offer relevant and workable solutions?
 Apart from temporary or part-time jobs, many academics have never worked outside the education sector.
 After graduation, they continued in a research/ fellow/ lecturing capacity within campus gates.
 Many haven’t even been formally trained in the pedagogies of learning and delivery.
 It has been deemed that subject specialism is sufficient, irrespective of ability to ‘put it across’.
 One cannot help but wonder if there are similarities to the goldfish who has only ever lived in the goldfish bowl.
 It is true, that one has to live in the goldfish bowl to really know what it is like – but life outside the goldfish bowl is able to observe both the fish and the bowl in a completely different and broader context – one where there can be a likelihood of finding new thinking for old, stubborn problems.
 On the outside one can also more readily see the hungry cat approaching…

-In the name of Goodness – PLEASE don’t just continue to subscribe to or endorse even more research based on the findings of past research.
-Open up to the rest of us who have different ideas, experiences, and perspectives beyond the goldfish bowl.
-We feel we can offer many interesting ideas and hopeful alternatives, and more importantly, we WANT to, for the Common Good.
+In the spirit of Compassion and in the name of Goodness – please don’t just continue to subscribe to or endorse even more research based on the findings of past research.
+Open up to the rest of us in the wider world who have different ideas, experiences, and perspectives beyond the goldfish bowl.
+We feel we can offer many interesting ideas and hopeful alternatives, and more importantly, we want to, for the Common Good.